 Note that while information from all the above sources is combined for purposes of Schedule H (Form 990), the organization is required to list and provide information regarding each of its hospital facilities in Part V, Sections A, B, and C whether operated directly by the organization or through a disregarded entity or joint venture treated as a partnership.
 In addition, the organization must list in Part V, Section D, each of its other health care facilities (for example, rehabilitation clinics, other outpatient clinics, diagnostic centers, skilled nursing facilities) that it operated during the tax year, whether operated directly by the organization or through a disregarded entity or a joint venture treated as a partnership.

 Organizations are not to report information from hospitals located outside the United States in Parts I, II, III, or V. Information from foreign joint ventures and partnerships must be reported in Part IV, Management Companies and Joint Ventures.
 Information concerning foreign hospitals and facilities can be described in Part VI.

 Except as provided in Part IV, do not report on Schedule H (Form 990) information from an entity organized as a separate legal entity from the organization and treated as a corporation for federal income tax purposes (except for members of a group exemption included in a group return filed by the organization), even if such entity is affiliated with or otherwise related to the organization (for example, part of an affiliated health care system).

 If an organization is not required to file Form 990 but chooses to do so, it must file a complete return and provide all of the information requested, including the required schedules.

-An organization that does not operate one or more facilities that satisfy the definition of hospital facility, above, should not file Schedule H (Form 990).
+An organization that did not operate one or more facilities during the tax year that satisfy the definition of hospital facility, above, should not file Schedule H (Form 990).

 |More Online Instructions|